-It is a profound privilege to have worked as a mental health professional for the past two and a half decades, helping hundreds of people find relief and healing from emotional pain.
+Dr. Kate Gustin has worked as a mental health professional for the past twenty-five years, helping hundreds of people find relief and healing from emotional pain.

-I've spent 15 years as a senior staff psychologist at the Department of Psychiatry at Kaiser Permanente, Santa Rosa, CA conducting individual and group psychotherapy as well as developing programs for patients and staff on the health benefits of positive psychology.
-Additionally, I have facilitated groups for patients with cancer and chronic pain, supervised post-doctoral residents, offered trainings for health professionals, and taught psychology and wellness courses at community gatherings and local colleges.
-For many years, I have been offering services through my private psychotherapy practice.
+She has previously served as a senior staff psychologist at the Department of Psychiatry at Kaiser Permanente Medical Center, Santa Rosa, CA, where she conducted psychotherapy and developed psychiatric treatment programs.
+She has facilitated groups for patients with cancer and chronic pain, supervised post-doctoral residents, offered trainings for health professionals, and taught psychological wellness courses at community gatherings and local colleges.

 Qualifications & Approach

-I obtained my undergraduate degree at Princeton University and my graduate training in psychology at the Clinical Science Program at the University of California, Berkeley (license: PSY 18713).
-Prior to my current private practice, I worked in a range of settings including VA hospital, community mental health clinics, and college counseling services.
+Dr. Gustin obtained her Bachelor's degree at Princeton University, graduating with highest honors.
+Her graduate training in psychology took place at the prestigious Clinical Science Program at the University of California, Berkeley where she completed her Master's and Ph.D.
+Prior to private practice, she worked in a range of settings including VA hospitals, community mental health clinics, and college counseling services.

-While trained as a generalist with extensive experience treating a complete range of adult psychopathology, I have come to specialize in the intersection between mental and physical well-being.
-My expertise includes working with clients who have experienced the physical/emotional challenges associated with anxiety, depression, illness, cancer, pain, stress, age-related conditions and relational problems.
+Trained as a generalist with extensive experience treating a complete range of adult psychopathology, Dr. Gustin also specializes in the intersection between mental and physical well-being.
+Her expertise includes working with adult clients who have experienced the physical/emotional challenges associated with anxiety, depression, illness, cancer, pain, stress, age-related conditions and relational problems.

-My gentle style is down-to-earth and quite active.
-My clients appreciate not only being deeply heard and supported in therapy, but also receiving direct feedback and guidance.
-I help empower individuals to make significant positive changes in their lives, and to take responsibility for their relationship with their thoughts, mood, and lifestyle.
+While Dr. Gustin's style is gentle and down-to-earth, it is also quite active.
+Her clients appreciate not only being deeply heard and supported in therapy, but also receiving direct feedback and guidance.
+She helps empower individuals to make significant positive changes in their lives, and to take responsibility for their relationship with their thoughts, mood, and lifestyle.